—Amy & Jeff Gingerich, parents to Poppy

 - Preparing siblings for the new baby

-Second+ Time Around is held quarterly at Babyology.
+Second+ Time Around is held quarterly at Clark Memorial Hospital.
 Please click on the registration link for times and dates.

 Empowered Pregnancy, a free class for mothers in their first and second trimesters (up to 20 weeks), and their partners